 ♂ up to 1,750 grams

-The Vietnamese pond turtle has a dark brown to gray carapace, with an orange-yellow underside.
+The Vietnamese pond turtle has a dark brown to grey carapace, with an orange-yellow underside.
 The bones inside the shell are thicker than in other aquatic turtles.
 This makes the shells sturdier, presumably to protect the turtles from crocodile bites.
 It has flippers between its toes.
 The turtle uses them like "paddles" to propel itself forward in the water.

-Vietnamese pond turtles are native to lower elevations in eastern Vietnam.
+Like their name suggests, Vietnamese pond turtles are native to lower elevations in eastern Vietnam.
 The turtles' habitat consists of swamps, lakes, streams and rivers.